We work hard at CTS to ensure our service will exceed your expectations.

 |Happy New Year

 From small personal favours to major business dealings, guānxi can help open doors that would not have otherwise been possible.
 A loose translation is “relationships”, but a more direct translation is “to go through the back door”.
 It is often misunderstood by Western counterparts as unethical behaviour or even corruption.
 However, it is a core aspect of Chinese culture, and therefore, key to doing business in China.

 When it comes to the political environment in China, it is important to understand that there are many restrictions on what can be said in public.
 Whilst Australians may feel comfortable openly challenging or criticising government, the Chinese do not feel the same.
 In general, topics which are off-limits, include Tibet and the Dalai Lama, Xinjiang, China’s territorial borders, Taiwan, Tiananmen Square, Chairman Mao, and the Cultural Revolution.

 Miànzi (face) is a metaphorical expression of avoiding embarrassment or humiliation.
 It is an important concept in Chinese culture which is pervasive in everyday life.
 The Chinese will go through great lengths to protect face, even if it means telling an outright lie, denial, or feigning ignorance.
 Understanding the concept of miànzi will greatly boost your chances of success in China.

-We started as specialists in Chinese translations, but it wasn’t long until clients started asking us for translations into other languages.
-Contact us directly for any language that you do not see listed below.
+We started as specialists in Chinese translations, but it wasn’t long until clients started asking for other languages.
+Contact us directly for any language or dialect that you do not see listed below.